Lab-Grown tumor avatars could spare cervical cancer patients from toxic treatments

 Summary

-This study takes small tissue samples (biopsies) from 24 women with cervical cancer and grows them into mini-tumors called organoids in the lab.
-These organoids act like avatars to test which drugs work best for each patient, aiming to avoid unnecessary radiation and reduce side effects.
-The goal is to learn how to personalize treatment and improve quality of life.
+This study takes small tissue samples from 24 women with cervical cancer and grows them into mini tumors called organoids.
+These organoids act like avatars to test which drugs work best, aiming to avoid unnecessary radiation and its side effects.
+The goal is to learn more about the cancer and find better, more personalized treatments.

 Disclaimer